 You should expect there to be restrictions after your breast augmentation when it comes to showering, bathing and swimming.
 To put it one way, your relationship with water right after surgery may be... disrupted!

-Part of a positive recovery after your BA is about reaching certain recovery milestones... so you get back to feeling normal as soon as you can.
+Part of a positive recovery after your breast augmentation is about reaching certain recovery milestones... so you get back to feeling normal as soon as you can.

 This can be tricky when you have restrictions from your plastic surgeon about washing and bathing.